Call for Participants: Rutgers–Camden Digital Teaching Fellows

 - the completed re-design of the proposed course; and

-- a brief presentation of the project to faculty in an upcoming semester.
+- a brief presentation of your project, delivered to colleagues in an upcoming semester.

 - an iPad Air on acceptance to program;